Walter0697/Dinder/README.md

 ###### InfoDefine.java
 - defining the value, such as list of ingredients, good for keeping useful values in the center.
 ###### CallbackHelper.java
-- Interface for the helping call back function
+- Interface for helping call back function
+###### UpdateCallBack.java
+- Interface for updating layout after call back function

 ##### Layout related classes:
 ###### SplashActivity.java